-- Ensuring the assessment schedule for each course includes the full list of assessments, brief task description, the weighting of the task and the term/week the task is due. - A meeting will be held to explain school policies and procedures, NESA requirements and assessment schedules. - Students will be provided with a copy of the scope and sequence for each course. - Assessment task notifications will be provided in writing to each student and will include the following information: - the components of the task and their respective weightings; - the weight value of the task in relation to the total weighted mark for the course; - The outcomes being assessed; - precise details of when the task is due or will take place; - detailed information about the task and its requirements, including means of submission. - Assessment task notifications and associated relevant documents (such as marking rubrics or scaffolds) will be provided no later than 14 calendar days prior to the due date or when the task will take place.
-Class teachers retain a signed copy or register of Google Classroom acknowledgement of the task.
-The examination Timetable will act as notification for those courses using the exam as an assessment task. - Wherever possible, time may be set aside for students to complete tasks in class. - Assessment tasks will be marked and returned to students within 2 weeks after submission unless there are extenuating circumstances. - Provide meaningful written and / or verbal feedback which is constructive, focusing on what the student did well, where the student needs to improve and what is needed for this improvement to occur. - The school will be bound by its stated policies and procedures regarding illness, misadventure, malpractice, late submission and noncompletion of assessment tasks. - Students will be advised in writing when they are not meeting NESA course requirements.
-The notification will include details of what needs to be done to rectify the situation. - Students will be informed of their rights in relation to appeals.
+School Responsibilities Student Responsibilities School Responsibilities Ensuring the assessment schedule or each course includes the full list of assessments, brief task description, the weighting of the task and the term/week the task is due.
+A meeting will be held to explain school policies and procedures, NESA requirements, school policies and procedures and assessment schedules.
+Students will be provided with a copy of the scope and sequence for each course.
+Assessment task notifications will be providen following information: the components of the task and their respective weightings; the weight value of the task in elation to the total weighted mark for the course; The outcomes being assessed; precise details of when the task is due or will take place; the weight value of the task in due or will take place; the total weighted mark for the totaweighted mark for the task is requirements, including means of submission.
+Assessment task notifications and associated relevant documents (such as marking rubrics or scaffolds) will be provided no later than 14 calendar days prior to the due date or when the task will take place.
+Class teachers retain a signed copy or register of Google Class torgon acknowledgement of the task.
+The examination Timetable will act as notification for those courses using the exam as an assessment tasks.
+Wherever possible, time may be set aside for students with be avised and returned to students withi b avised and neturned teriprovement to occur.
+The school will be bound by its stated policies and procedures regarding illness, misaventure, malpractice, late submission and non- completion or assessment tasks.
+Students will be avised in writing when they are notification will be avised in writing when they are notification will be avised in writing when they are no